juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ## HTTP Messenger

 Now that you know how to create and set up your request and response objects, it's time to send them over to the server.
-This is done by using an instance of the `HttpMessenger` class.
-It takes care of transforming requests and responses back & forth to instances of `UnityWebRequest` as well as offering tons of possibilities to receive a callback when it's done.
+This is done by using the `HttpMessenger` class.
+It takes care of transforming requests and responses back & forth to instances of `UnityWebRequest` as well as offering tons of possibilities to receive callbacks when a message completes.

-Whenever you want to send a request, offer your custom request object by using its `SendRequest` method and it will take care of everything.
+Whenever you want to send a request, offer your request object by using its `SendRequest` method and it will take care of (almost) everything.
 All that remains is to sit back and wait for a reply to come back.
-You can subscribe to a few events to get notified when a message got completed, or encountered an error:
+You can subscribe to a few events to get notified when a message completes, or fails when an error was encountered:

 ```cs
 public class HttpTest : MonoBehaviour